 [M]any best practices are purely folklore.
 No one knows where they came from, why they started, and why they continue to be followed.It Doesn’t Have To be Crazy at Work – by Fried, Jason; Hansson and David Heinemeier Hansson

 If the only reason you’re being told to change is order to “follow best practices”, don’t fall for it!
 You should change when there is a measurable benefit, not just theoretical promises.

 For example, should a plugin change all its shortcodes into Gutenberg blocks?
 It’s basically a best practice now.
 And yes, blocks are more user friendly than shortcodes.
 So sure, it’s a good thing to do.
 But if those shortcodes are nearly never used by regular users, and making this change will delay features or big fixes users are clamoring for, maybe it should wait.

 If a best practice addresses an important problem you’re actually having, then yes, it makes sense to apply.
-But if it has hollow promises of making things better someday, it’s delaying features or bug fixes that actually matter to your community, and it’s making your software harder to work with for real users, it sounds like one of the worse things you could do.
+But if it has hollow promises of making things better someday, it’s delaying features or bug fixes that actually matter to your community, and it’s making your software harder to work with for real users, it sounds like one of the worst things you could do.